 Skip to the content.

-Q-Data is a half-day workshop, collocated with SIGMOD 2024, that explores the potential of quantum computing and quantum-inspired hardware accelerators for data processing and data management.
+The second workshop on Quantum Computing and Quantum-Inspired Technology for Data-Intensive Systems and Applications (Q-Data 2025) is a half-day workshop, collocated with SIGMOD 2025, that explores the potential of quantum computing and quantum-inspired hardware accelerators for data processing and data management.

 Motivation